Google Arabic – The Complete Guide

 Google Arabic During Holidays

 As in other regions of the world Google makes a strong effort to foster goodwill through creating special seasonal content around holidays.
 For Google Arabic the most significant of these seasonal content times is the month of Ramadan.
-In 2015 Google provided helpful information during Ramadan on a special microsite that included things like prayer times, recipes, and info on Ramadan events.
+Google provides helpful information during Ramadan each year on a special microsite that included things like prayer times, recipes, and info on Ramadan events.

 Google Arabic focuses on famous Arab People